 The mandatory New Student Orientation (NSO) is the last step of the enrollment process for students newly admitted to CSI.
 All incoming-students with less than six transfer credits are required to attend NSO and must complete all the necessary steps of the enrollment process in order to become eligible to register for NSO.
 Students are strongly encouraged to review the steps below, which will guide admitted students through the enrollment process and to the road to becoming eligible to register for NSO.

 - You must first apply to the College of Staten Island (CSI) using the CUNY admissions application.
-After receiving an offer of acceptance to the College, you must inform the Office of Recruitment and Admissions of your intentions to enroll by submitting your online Admission Response Form/Commitment Deposit
+After receiving an offer of acceptance to the College, you must inform the Office of Recruitment and Admissions of your intentions to enroll by visiting your CUNYfirst Student Center at www.cunyfirst.cuny.edu (here are the instructions on how to claim/activate your account if you haven’t already) or submitting the Admission Response Form/Commitment Deposit

 - If you applied for financial aid using the FASA and your SAR has an estimated family contribution (EFC) of $3000 or less, you may be waived from the commitment deposit